openebs/.github/README.md

 <BR>

 ## LEGACY
 LEGACY consists of Data-Engines that we experimented with early on.
 These Data-Engines have a number of opensoruce techologies embeded inside them, and are a great intro into the world of simple K8s storage services.
 LEGACY helped us learn, iterate and develop our core storage K8s strategy, as well as decern how users want & need to interact with K8s storage services.
-LEGACY also helped to reveal key areas within K8s that are lacking in storage/datastore services,  what areas of K8s we could optomize; and how we can provide the best value into the various K8s storage layers.<BR>
+LEGACY also helped to reveal key areas within K8s that are lacking in storage/datastore services,  what areas of K8s we could optimize; and how we can provide the best value into the various K8s storage layers.<BR>
 <BR>
 There are 3 main Data-Engines in LEGACY:<BR>
 | ID  | Data-Eegines      | Embeded tech stack   | Status                           |